 Rent payments on operating leases are recognized as an expense on a straight-line basis over the related lease term, which includes renewal options that are reasonably assured of exercise.
 Generally, renewal options are not considered reasonably assured of exercise.
-Deferred rent is based on rent expense that is in excess of amounts paid to date.
-The liability as of December 31, 2019 was \$2,228,670 and is reported as part of deferred rent in the consolidated balance sheet.
+Deferred rent is based on cumulative rent expense that is in excess of amounts paid to date.
+The liability as of December 31, 2020 and 2019 was \$2,035,019 and \$2,228,670, respectively, and is reported as part of deferred rent in the consolidated balance sheets.

 When the Company receives a tenant improvement allowance, it records a liability which is then amortized as a reduction of rent expense over the related lease term.
-The liability for tenant improvement allowances, net of amortization, as of December 31, 2019 was \$2,145,396 and is reported as part of deferred rent in the consolidated balance sheet.
+The liability for tenant improvement allowances, net of amortization, as of December 31, 2020 and 2019 was \$1,605,011 and \$2,145,396, respectively, and is reported as part of deferred rent in the consolidated balance sheets.